kuantingchen04/kuantingchen04.github.io/_posts/2020-03-07-line-endings.markdown

 headerImage: false
 tag:
 - engineering
+- git
-- linux
+-
 category: blog
 author: kevchen
 description: Line endings summary on different OS
 ---

-If you are developing softwares on multiple platform (Windows/Linux/MacOS), you will find that the line endings is sometimes pretty annoying, especially when reading files.
+If you are developing softwares on cross-platform projects (e.g. Windows/Linux/MacOS), you will find that the line endings is sometimes pretty annoying, especially when reading files.

 ## Outline
 1. [Line Endings (Line Seperators)](#i-line-ending-formats)